Russo-Ukrainian war: Russian military bases in Crimea

 When the Russian occupation of Crimea began, Russia had roughly 12,000 military personnel from the Black Sea Fleet, in several locations in the Crimean peninsula such as Sevastopol, Kacha, Hvardiiske, Simferopol Raion, Sarych, and others.
-In 2005 a dispute broke out between Russia and Ukraine over control of the Sarych cape lighthouse near Yalta, and a number of other beacons.
-Russian presence was allowed by the basing and transit agreement with Ukraine.
-Under this agreement, the Russian military in Crimea was constrained to a maximum of 25,000 troops.
+In 2005 a dispute broke out between Russia and Ukraine over control of the Sarych Cape lighthouse near Yalta and a number of other beacons.
+The basing and transit agreement with Ukraine allowed the presence there of a maximum of 25,000 Russian troops.
 Russia was required to respect the sovereignty of Ukraine, honour its legislation, not interfere in the internal affairs of the country, and show their "military identification cards" when crossing the international border.
-Early in the conflict, the agreement's generous troop limit allowed Russia to significantly strengthen its military presence, deploy special forces and other required capabilities to conduct the operation in Crimea, under the pretext of addressing security concerns.
+Early in the conflict, the agreement's generous troop limit allowed Russia to significantly strengthen its military presence and deploy special forces and other required capabilities to conduct the operation in Crimea under the pretext of addressing security concerns.

-According to the original treaty on the division of the Soviet Black Sea Fleet signed in 1997, Russia was allowed to have its military bases in Crimea until 2017, after which it would evacuate all military units including its portion of the Black Sea Fleet from the Autonomous Republic of Crimea and Sevastopol.
+According to the original treaty on the division of the Soviet Black Sea Fleet signed in 1997, Russia was allowed to have its military bases in Crimea until 2017, after which it would evacuate all military units, including its portion of the Black Sea Fleet, from the Autonomous Republic of Crimea and Sevastopol.
 On 21 April 2010, former Ukrainian president Viktor Yanukovych signed a new deal with Russia, known as the Kharkiv Pact, to resolve the 2009 Russia–Ukraine gas dispute.
 The pact extended Russia's stay in Crimea to 2042, with an option to renew.

 Non-state actors and mercenaries

-On 4 August 2025, Ukrainian president Volodymyr Zelensky alleged that foreign mercenaries, including individuals from Pakistan and China, were fighting alongside Russian forces in northeastern Ukraine.
-During a visit to the frontline in the Kharkiv region, Zelensky stated, "Our warriors in this sector are reporting the participation of mercenaries from China, Tajikistan, Uzbekistan, Pakistan, and African countries in the war.
+On 4 August 2025, Ukrainian President Volodymyr Zelensky alleged that foreign mercenaries, including individuals from Pakistan and China, were fighting alongside Russian forces in northeastern Ukraine.
+During a visit to the frontline in the Kharkiv region, President Zelensky stated, "Our warriors in this sector are reporting the participation of mercenaries from China, Tajikistan, Uzbekistan, Pakistan, and African countries in the war.
 We will respond."
 He had previously accused Moscow of recruiting Chinese fighters for its war effort, a claim that Beijing denied.

 Third-party arms suppliers

+Iran

+The Islamic Republic of Iran has supplied Russia with a large number of unmanned aerial vehicles, most notably the Shahed drones.
+By the second year of the war, Russia was domestically producing modified versions of Iran's Shahed drones.

+North Korea

+Initial reports that the Democratic People's Republic of Korea was supplying arms and ammunition to Russia were revealed by the White House National Security Council in 2022.
+Deals expanded the following year, with Russia supplying food and economic assistance in exchange for more weaponry and munitions.
+North Korea–Russia relations expanded significantly throughout the war, with both countries signing a mutual defense treaty, which saw North Korean soldiers being deployed and used to recapture Russia's Kursk Oblast.